TO: Participants in Candlelight and Commencement, June 2015

 Undergraduate students who are more than nine credit hours away from completing their degree requirements and graduate students who are more than six credit hours from completing their degree requirements at the time of Commencement must receive permission from the Educational Standards Committee in order to participate in Commencement.
 If you are not sure how many credits you may be missing at the time of Commencement, please consult your academic advisor.

-Academic regalia will be distributed at the Commencement Fair on Tuesday, March 31, 2015.
-Students who are unable to attend may pick up their regalia in the terrace level of the McGraw Book Store beginning Monday, April 6, 2015.
+Academic regalia will be distributed at the Commencement Fair on March 29, 2016 in the Campus Center.
+For those who cannot attend, regalia will be distributed through the McGraw Book beginning on Monday, April 4, 2016.
 Full-time students will be asked to complete a Graduation Survey before they pick up their regalia.
 Please remove wrinkles from your robe by hanging it up well in advance.
 Do not leave it in the package until the ceremony.
 If there are any problems with your regalia, contact the Office of the Registrar at (607) 735-1895.

 All graduates keep their academic regalia after Commencement.
 Please check to see that you have the correct color hood for your degree: A.A. and A.S. have a purple chevron with the A.A. having white trim and the A.S. having gold trim; S.B. has gold trim; A.B. has white trim; M.S. has drab trim (brown) and M.S. in Education has light blue trim.